darrylcauldwell/Equestrian-Venue-Manager/README.md

 Enable self-service booking of facility areas by public and livery.

+* User can create, update, login, logout account
 * Equine event facilities have multiple arena to hire for example: indoor menage, outdoor menage, cross country, farm ride and dog pen.
-* People can book directly via web and pay using an online payment provider like Stripe.
+* Users can book directly via web and pay using an online payment provider like Stripe.
-* People with horses living there can book directly via web but do not have to pay.
+* Users with horses on livery can book directly via web but do not have to pay.
-* Teachers block book areas for lessons and charge via their website.
-* Owners need capability to close arenas and block book for maintenance etc.
+* Staff need capability to close arenas and block book for clincs, maintenance etc.
 * People on livery can share arenas with other liveries so their calendar view can include visibility of other liveries bookings.
 * Public should be able to see details of events on calendar but not other peoples bookings.